In this article:

 For watersports or protection underfoot from corals or spiky urchins in the sea, it may be worth packing some water shoes, especially for the little ones.

-There's no reason to leave your favourite gadets at home when on charter; whether that's your smart phone, iPad, kindle or laptop, yachts are usually well-equipped to accommodate all your data needs.
-Though be prepared for potentially slower speeds as they operate on satellite connections, especially when cruising.
+There's no reason to leave your favorite gadgets at home when on charter; whether that's your smartphone, iPad, kindle or laptop, yachts are usually well-equipped to accommodate all your data needs.

-Nowadays, yachts can tap into 4G networks up to 30 miles from the coast, which has dramatically improved upload and download speeds, as well as usability.
+Most yachts can tap into 4G networks up to 30 miles from the coast, which has dramatically improved upload and download speeds on board, as well as usability.
+During cruising periods, be prepared for potentially slower speeds as many yachts still operate on satellite connections.

-You should ensure your suncream is oil-free to avoid staining the wood or fabrics, but don't worry too much as the yacht will always keep an extra supply on board for guest use.
+You should ensure your sunscreen is oil-free to avoid staining the wood or fabrics, but don't worry too much if you don't have the right stuff as the yacht will always keep an extra supply on board for guest use.

 - Leave your valuables at home, particularly things that aren't waterproof